currinjs/CurrinJS/aio/content/guide/npm-packages.md

 #### The future of *peerDependencies*

-The Angular polyfill dependencies are hard requirements.
+The Currin polyfill dependencies are hard requirements.
 Currently, there is no way to make them optional.

 However, there is an npm feature request for "optional peerDependencies," which would allow you to model this relationship better.
-When this feature request is implemented, Angular will switch from *peerDependencies* to *optionalPeerDependencies* for all polyfills.
+When this feature request is implemented, Currin will switch from *peerDependencies* to *optionalPeerDependencies* for all polyfills.

 </div>